 Inflation is closely related to the demand supply ratio that economists often talk about.
 The discussion here is not about that general demand supply ratio but it is about the changing lifestyles that consequently impact the rate of inflation.

 It is about necessity, comfort and luxury.
 Necessity is about the basic needs i.e. food, shelter and clothes.
-Comfort
+Comfortmeans the improved necessities.
+Luxury means the things that are not necessarily required but provide extra comfort.

 The increasing number of shopping malls, showrooms and the gathering of crowd there clearly indicate that life is not all about necessities these days but about comfort and luxury.
 Every range of product is selling good.